 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and Public Health Goal (PHG) : The level of a contaminant in drinking water below which there is no known or expected risk to health.
-PHGs are set by the California Environmental Protection Agency. technologically feasible.
+Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.
-Maximum Contaminant Level Goal (MCLG) : The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the U.S. Environmental Protection Agency (USEPA).

 Primary Drinking Water Standards (PDWS): MCLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
-Treatment Technique (TT): A required process intended to reduce the of a contaminant in drinking water.

 Secondary Drinking Water Standards (SDWS): MCLs for contaminants that affect taste, odor, or appearance of the drinking water.
 Contaminants with SDWSs do not affect the health at the MCL levels.

-Regulatory Action Level (AL) : The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-ND: not detectable at testing limit Variances and Exemptions: Department permission to exceed an MCL or ppm : parts per million or milligrams per liter (mg/L) not comply with a treatment technique under certain conditions. ppb : parts per billion or micrograms per liter (ug/L) pCi/L: picocuries per liter (a measure of radiation)
+$\boldsymbol{N}\boldsymbol{D}:$ not detectable at testing limit ppm: parts per million or milligrams per liter (mg/L)ppb: parts per billion or micrograms per liter (ug/L)pCi/L: picocuries per liter (a measure of radiation)